What is the best (digital) organization system?

-Awhile back, I read David Allen’s Getting Things Done (affiliate link), and while I love the idea behind it, the complexity of his systems overwhelmed me.
+Have you read David Allen’s Getting Things Done (affiliate link)?
+Many tout it as one of the best organization systems out there.
+I love the idea behind it, but the complexity of his systems overwhelms me.
 I know that I would only follow through with his suggestions for a week, or a month at most, before it all fell apart due to lack of maintenance.

 Haven’t we all done this at some point?
-Our carefully thought out system has fallen by the wayside for one of a million different reasons: needs changed and the system didn’t, technology changed and we didn’t keep up, sheer laziness, etc.
+We develop a carefully thought out system or process.
+We spend a ton of time getting it set up.
+Then it falls by the wayside for one of a million different reasons: needs changed and the system didn’t, technology changed and we didn’t keep up, it was a more complex system than we actually needed, sheer laziness, etc.

 The best organization system is the one that you will actually use.

 A few years ago, I had to admit that my own information management system had gotten a little out of control.
-I woke up one day and realized that I had stuff saved in Google Drive, Dropbox, random draft emails (on six different email addresses), in Asana, on scratch paper strewn around my house, and was taking notes in Evernote.
+I woke up one day and realized that I had stuff saved in Google Drive, Dropbox, random draft emails (on six different email addresses), in Asana, on scratch paper strewn around my house.
+I was also taking notes in Evernote.

 At one point this worked.
 Sort of.
 There was at least a method to the madness.
 Eventually, it became clear that while it may have been working, it was only working well enough to get me by – not well enough to move me forward.